64kramsystem/personal_notes/topics/linux_systemd.md

 # Use `forking` when the process forks (e.g. nmon).
 See the `Notify` section below for automatic forking.
 #
 # Generally prefer `oneshot` to `simple` (see https://stackoverflow.com/a/39050387 and https://trstringer.com/simple-vs-oneshot-systemd-service/#summary).
+# WATCH OUT!!
+These types are identical; for example, Mailcatcher worked only in `simple` mode, with the `-f` executable parameter.
 #
 Type=oneshot